FrontDesk - Refactoring the Occupied Tables display (Template fields, asp:Panels, and Bootstrap)

 SelectMethod="ListWaiters" TypeName="eRestaurant.BLL.OrderController"></asp:ObjectDataSource>

-• Modify the GridView to use a TemplateField instead of BoundFields for the columns.
-The TemplateField makes use of <asp:Panel> controls to contain content that is shown conditionally, depending on whether the seat is currently occupied or not.
+controls to contain content that is shown conditionally, depending on whether the seat is currently occupied or not.
 If the seat is available, show a form that allows the host to seat walk-in customers.
 If the seat is occupied, show the details for that table's occupancy.
-Also apply Bootstrap styles for table and form elements.
+Also apply Bootstrap styles for table and form elements.- The following markup includes Boostrap-specific styling.
+Also, when developing the GridView, begin by letting Visual Studio generate the BoundFields for the GridView.
+Then, view the results in the browser and, piece by piece, replace some of the BoundFields with the presentation in the TemplateField.

-• When working with DataBound controls such as the GridView, you can set the control's Itemtype property to the fully-qualified name of the DTO/POCO class that you are displaying in the control.
+property to the fully-qualified name of the DTO/POCO class that you are displaying in the control.

 <div class="col-md-7">